-Here’s 15 interesting facts about kangaroos, filling you in on what to expect from these bouncy mammals should you ever come up close to them.
+Here’s some interesting facts about kangaroos, filling you in on what to expect from these bouncy mammals should you ever come up close to them.

 There are plenty of marsupials in Australia which are fairly similar to the kangaroo, and which might actually fall under the same family.
 The name ‘kangaroo’ generally describes the biggest of its kind, while wallaroos, for example, are much smaller.

 Kangaroos have impressive biceps.
 In fact, it’s not unheard of for male kangaroos to pose and flex in front of females to show how strong they are!

 It’s entirely possible for a female kangaroo to take a break during their pregnancy.
 That’s because she can effectively halt the process of a joey leaving her pouch.
 This might sound like a bit of a perk, but keep in mind that female kangaroos generally spend much of their lives growing young!

 4. Kangaroos bounce everywhere.

 Kangaroos can’t walk.
 That’s because they are physically unable to move their legs the way that we can – meaning that they have to bound around to get from place to place!

 In fact, no other animal of a kangaroo’s size uses this method of transport.
 It’s truly mystifying.

 5. Kangaroos have no reverse function.